 In times of disruption, your community needs a clear picture of what’s happening, and the confidence that an effective response is underway.
 People will want to know how they will be impacted and how to receive support; and emergency services and volunteers need information, fast.

 The public wants to know what you know, to break through the fog of miscommunication, rumors and misinformation.

 Local government needs to be the conduit for important information flowing between the public, emergency responders, other agencies, the media and neighboring regions, and act as the single source of truth.

 Effective leadership behaviors

 "The best advice . . . is to disclose bad news sooner rather than later.
 Whenever a convoluted explanation is offered in favor of not disclosing, overrule the advice and disclose."-Rudolph Giuliani, Mayor, New York City, 2001, from his book “Leadership.”

 Keeping the community safe relies on effective communication.
 The words you use, the way you use them, and the way they reach your community can have a measurable effect on their wellbeing and their recovery.
 Key factors to consider for any disaster response include:

-- Execute a solidly prepared crisis response plan – disaster recovery should never be an ad hoc process, and preparations should be in place to cover any likely scenario that does occur.
+Execute a solidly prepared crisis response plan – disaster recovery should never be an ad hoc process, and preparations should be in place to cover any potential crises that may occur.

-- Be the first source for information – work to ensure the facts that are being shared through the press and social media come from your team, so that you’re controlling the message.
+Be the first source for information – work to ensure the facts that are being shared through the press and social media come from your crisis management team members, so that you’re controlling the message.

-- Remain honest and open – even when communicating bad or potentially negative news, the public needs to have confidence that what you’re sharing is a reliable source of truth.
+Remain honest and open – even when communicating bad news or news that may have a negative effect, the public needs to have confidence that what you’re sharing is a reliable source of truth.